 The question about raisins and the sun gives the readers vivid imagery of what he feels is happening to him as he has not yet seen his dream fulfilled.

 This second question of Harlem (A Dream Deferred), relating to festering like a sore, paints a grotesque picture for the readers, one which can help them to strongly identify with the disgust Hughes feels.
-At the time he wrote this poem, the slaves had been free nearly ninety years, and yet were still not treated as equals.
+At the time he wrote this poem, the slaves had been free for nearly ninety years, and yet were still not treated as equals.
 This is his dream deferred.
 He compares his disappointment to a sore which festers and oozes, thoroughly giving his readers an understanding of the depths of his disgust.

 His next question about how it smells suggests two possible endings for this dream deferred.
-The first, being that like a piece of meat left to rot, it would just continue to get worse and worse the longer their hope for equality was denied.
+The first is that like a piece of meat left to rot, it would just continue to get worse and worse the longer their hope for equality was denied.
 The second option is that it would simply crust over.
 People would become used to living in a separate society and become comfortable living their own lives in their own separate communities.

 In the next verse, the speaker offers his own view.
 It becomes clear that he does not believe this dream will “sugar over” and somehow become tolerable, perhaps even sweet.
 Rather, he gives his own suggestion that,